 What is SEO?

 Search Engine Optimisation (SEO) is the process of improving your site by increasing visibility and ranking on the search engine results for certain keywords.
-Most online experiences start when internet users search something on Google.
+Most online experiences start when internet users search for something on Google.
 This emphasises how content must have a high rank because most people only look at the first page of search results.

 Knowing how to use keywords without keyword stuffing is essential in achieving a high rank.
 Keyword research and usage determine the relevant topics in your content.
 This is what search engines use to index and filter the content that enters the web.